ArenJohnD/Mini-Java-Compiler/README.md

 int x = 5 @ 10;  // Lexical error: invalid character '@'
 ```

-  * Lexical Analysis: The code fails immediately because the character @ is not a valid token in this context.
+  * `Lexical Analysis`: The code fails immediately because the character @ is not a valid token in this context.
-  * Syntax and Semantics: These stages are not reached due to the failure during lexical analysis.
+  * `Syntax and Semantic Analysis`: These stages are not reached due to the failure during lexical analysis.

 ## Contributions